cs-chan/Deep-Plant/PlantStructNet/README.md

 	1. Precomputed fc7 features [here](http://web.fsktm.um.edu.my/~cschan/source/TIP2018Plant/fc7_feature.zip).

 	2. Preorganised observationID files ``` obs_mediaID.7z ``` from the Dataset folder.
-It consists of .Mat files that named after plant ObservationIDs.
-Each Mat. file consists of B cell that stores the information of the respective mediaIDs.
+It consists of .mat files that named after plant ObservationIDs.
+Each .mat file consists of B cell that stores the information of the respective mediaIDs.

 	3. Lists of ObservationIDs and ground truth species classes from the Dataset folder:
 	* test_obs_list.mat